AdobeDocs/id-service.de-DE/help/implementation-guides/standard.md

 **Besucher-ID automatisch anfordern**

-When checked, dynamic tag management to automatically calls the `getMarketingCloudVisitorID()` method before loading any of the Adobe solutions that use the Experience Platform Identity Service.
+When checked, dynamic tag management to automatically calls the `getMarketingCloudVisitorID()` method before loading any of the Adobe solutions that use the Experience Cloud Identity Service.

 Siehe [getMarketingCloudVisitorID](../library/get-set/getmcvid.md).